Jamesbhardy44/Registration-Web-Application/README.md

 # Registration-Web-Application
-Registration form submits to server, data is saved to database file; response is entered data and thank you pg.
+Registration form submits to server, data is saved to database file; read & query database.

 Application is a work in progress:
 ---------------------------------------------------------------------------------------------------------------------------